Communication accommodation theory: Criticisms

-The Communication Accommodation Theory has obtained scholarly criticism by the three scholars Judee Burgoon, Leesa Dillman, and Lesa Stern (1993).
-These scholars question the "convergence-divergence frame... [and] they believe that conversations are too complex to be reduced simply to the processes of the Communication Accommodation theory.
-They also challenge the notion that people's accommodation can be explained by just the practice of [convergence-divergence]".
-Questions asked by the scholars were: "what occurs if people both converge and diverge in conversations, are there consequences to the speaker, the listener, is there an influence if race or ethnicity is played in the process?".
-It causes conflicts between communicators because the theory relies too heavily on a rational way of communicating.
-Sometimes we as people do not have a rational way of thinking and this becomes a problem when communicating.
+Communication accommodation theory has been criticized by Judee Burgoon, Leesa Dillman, and Lesa Stern (1993).
+These scholars questioned the "convergence-divergence frame [and] believe that conversations are too complex to be reduced simply" to the processes of the communication accommodation theory.
+They "challenge the notion that people's accommodation can be explained by just the practice of [convergence-divergence]", raising the question of the potential consequences to the listener and speaker if they "both converge and diverge in conversations", as well as whether race or ethnicity play a role in the process.

+Though CAT addresses potential conflicts between interlocutors, it assumes these conflicts will be based on "a reasonable standard of conflict", and not every communicator will engage in a "rational way of communicating".

 Application

-The Communication Accommodation theory focuses "on the role of conversations in our lives".
+Communication accommodation theory examines "the role of conversations in our lives".
 It has been incorporated into "the mass media (Bell, 1991), with families (Fox, 1999), with Chinese students (Hornsey and Gallois, 1998), with elderly (Harwood, 2002), on the job (McCroskey and Richmond, 2000), in interviews (Willemyns, Gallois, Callan, and Pittam, 1997), and even with messages left on telephone answering machines (Buzzanell, Burrell, Stafford, and Berkowitz, 1996)".
 The theory tends to be heuristic because it is "expansive enough to be complete, and has been supported by research from diverse authors".
-"The theory's core processes of convergence and divergence make it relatively easy to understand, underscoring the simplicity of the theory".
+CAT's "core processes of convergence and divergence make it relatively easy to understand, underscoring the simplicity of the theory".